marianogappa/cheesse/README.md

 # cheesse
-Simple package, server and CLI tool for all things Chess.
+Simple package, server and CLI tool (and WebAssembly bindings) for all things chess.

+Please note that this library is NOT YET ready for mainstream use.
+Its API is not final, two of its API methods are not fully implemented, and it hasn't yet been battletested against a massive corpus of games (only about 300).

 ## API